 I’d highly recommend this trip – the colours of the different sections are amazing, the history of the area is explained so well, and it provides a real insight into an important part of the history of Lanzarote.

-Tours are available from Monday to Friday at various times according to language, and to book you can call +34 659 449 849 or emailing firstname.lastname@example.org
+Tours are available every day at various times according to language, and to book you can call +34 659 449 849 or book on their website.

 You get there from the main road that leads to Los Hervideros, the LA703, and you can reach it by bus on Line 60.